 Because occupations involving physical labor dominate the local economy, Harviell is generally considered to be a blue-collar town.
 0.00% of the Harviell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Harviell is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Harviell who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Harviell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Harviell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Harviell doesn't have a public transportation system that people use for their commute.